josephdpurcell/readachangelog/CONTRIBUTING.md

 Here are some top TODOs I would like:

+- Add the ability to filter by package name, e.g. filter to a scope such as a private NPM scope.
+- Merge some of the functionality from https://www.npmjs.com/package/changelog into here so that if a project is public and doesn't have a CHANGELOG.md it could be auto generated.
+Perhaps this could be expanded to say "any package that has a repository specified we can generate a changelog for".
+This would be especially useful for outdated.
 - Format "raw" should probably be "md" since its Markdown.
 The reason I used "raw" was because its the "raw" file and coincidentally the content is Markdown.
 There are various changelog formats and I think the only ones supported right now are Markdown so "raw" and "md" formats are the same.
 Something to consider if other formats are supported in the future.
 - Can this project take cues from say [check-outdated](https://github.com/jens-duttke/check-outdated)?
 I like how dependencies and devDependencies are separated and then color legend for major/minor/patch/reverted.
 Not sure how that would translate to the JSON/RAW format.
 - Is performance a concern?
 I'm running it fine.